-Currently ASRC is used in following two scenarios.
+Currently, ASRC is used in two scenarios.

-- Memory > ASRC > Memory, ASRC is controlled by user application or ALSA plugin. - Memory > ASRC > peripheral, ASRC is controlled directly by other ALSA driver.
+- Memory > ASRC > Memory, ASRC is controlled by the user application or ALSA plug-in. - Memory > ASRC > peripheral, ASRC is controlled directly by other ALSA drivers.

-Figure 30-1.
+Figure 29-1.
 Audio Driver Interactions

-As illustrated in figure above, the ASRC stream interface provides the interface for the user space.
+As illustrated in the figure above, the ASRC stream interface provides the interface for the user space.
 The ASRC registers itself under /dev/mxc_asrc and creates proc file /proc/ driver/asrc when the module is inserted. proc is used to track the channel number for each pair.
 If all the pairs are not used, users can adjust the channel number through the proc file.
-The total channels number should equal ten, or else the adjusted value cannot be saved properly.
+The number of the total channels should be ten, or else the adjusted value cannot be saved properly.